TylerOBrien/Rentempi-old-dontuse/README.md

 It assumes that React Native was setup using the `npx react-native init` command.
 This is how this repo was created.
 Using the existing android/ios folders is not required, but using them will make the actual app named `Rentempi` which is unlikely to be tenable.
 You must either create a new React Native project or rename this existing one.

-Use React Native version `0.63.0` to ensure best compability, as it is the version used to create Rentempi:
+If creating a new project, use React Native version `0.63.0` to ensure best compability, as it is the version used to create Rentempi:

 ```
-react-native init MyProject --version 0.63.0
+npx react-native init MyProject --version 0.63.0
 ```

 # Dependencies